ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/03-ODM-georeferencing.md

 ![Georeferencing](../assets/images/georeferencing.png)

 Most software designed for photogrammetric workflows has a built-in geolocation step.
 The same is true for <b>OpenDroneMap</b>.
 In any case, to make geospatial localization of [aerial] photos, **GPS data** *(Global Positioning System)* is required.
 Most modern professional cameras record GPS coordinates automatically in the images, usually with an accuracy of 10-30 feet (3-9 meters) *[[source](https://www.blog.jimdoty.com/?p=14661)]*.
 While such a result is sufficient for most ordinary purposes, your research may be more precision demanding.
 For example, consider the case where the target area is even smaller than the geolocation threshold.
-The novel more accurate geolocation systems, such as VPS *(Visual Positioning System)* or CPS *(Camera Positioning Standard)*, are now being developed *[[learn more](https://www.mosaic51.com/community/alternative-to-gps-how-to-get-better-accuracy/)]* and will probably supplant GPS technology in the future.
-By this time though, the best patch for improving georeferencing process is still to use a **high-accuracy GPS point reference**, which will minimize the error.
+The novel, more accurate geolocation systems, such as VPS *(Visual Positioning System)* or CPS *(Camera Positioning Standard)*, are now being developed *[[learn more](https://www.mosaic51.com/community/alternative-to-gps-how-to-get-better-accuracy/)]* and will probably supplant GPS technology in the future.
+By this time, though, the best patch for improving georeferencing process is still to use a **high-accuracy GPS point reference**, which will minimize the error.

 ## Georeferencing options in OpenDroneMap

 The user has some level of control over the ODM settings for the photo georeferencing stage.
-By default ODM tries to use the GPS information embedded in the images automatically while recording the mission.
+By default, ODM tries to use the GPS information embedded in the images automatically while recording the mission.
 If this is the case, you don't need to add any additional option for geolocation to be performed.

 **1. Force the use of geolocation from images' EXIF metadata**